 8. Kind Emotional Pacing: The most popular counselling methods today are brief, cognitive/behavioural, solution-focused therapies with big change/results expected within 4 to 6 sessions.
 While this is effective for some people, 4 to 6 sessions do not make space for the deeper unravelling of emotional pain that has accumulated over a lifetime.
 Within a Depth Therapy process, a longer therapeutic relationship allows you to kindly pace your emotional work so that you do not feel pressured to change before you feel ready to.

 9. Love-Based Therapy: Since most of our emotional pain comes from hurt, shocked, ashamed and fearful parts of self, bringing gentleness, awareness, love and even humour into the therapy process is often relieving, fulfilling, fun and enlightening.

 11. Duration of Therapy: You are welcome to meet with me as much or as little as feels right for you.
 Some people prefer to meet weekly, and they show up to therapy sessions whether they feel resistance or not.
 Others prefer to do some deep inner work for a while and take intuitive breaks until their inner discoveries feel more integrated.
 Some seek long-term semi-regular therapy as an ongoing self-care practice, meeting once a month.
 Some people, after a deeper duration of therapy, might choose to connect in a few times a year for many years thereafter.

-14. Creative Homework: You can set your own growth practices between sessions or I can offer suggestions.
+14. Creative Homework: You can set your own growth practices between sessions, or I can offer suggestions.
 I welcome you to do creative homework between sessions to deepen your understanding of yourself.
-You are welcome to send me a consolidated word doc or an email that details your dreams, written observations and expressive art prior to each session.
+You are welcome to send me a consolidated Word doc or an email that details your dreams, written observations and expressive art prior to each session.

-Homework is optional, however, the more efforts you make to clarify your inner world - on your own between sessions - the deeper your experience of therapy will be.
+Therapy homework is optional, however, the more efforts you make to clarify your inner world - on your own between sessions - the deeper your experience of therapy will be.
 I have created many creative worksheets and self-led courses that can further your emotional healing process between sessions.
 See Shelley Klammer Courses for more inner growth ideas.

 Welcoming All of You